smithjd/sql-pet/docs/098-leveraging-database-views.md

 ### Rely on **and** be critical of `views`

-Because they represent a conventional view of the database, a `view` may seem quite boring; remember why they are very important.
-Just because they are conventional and authorized, they may still need verification or auditing when used for a purpose other than the original intent.
+Because they represent a conventional view of the database, it might seem like a `view` is beneath notice.
+Even though they are conventional and authorized, they may still need verification or auditing, especially when used for a purpose other than the original intent.
 They can guide you toward what you need from the database but they could also mislead because they are easy to use and available.
 People may forget why a specific view exists and who is using it.
 Therefore any given view might be a forgotten vestige or part of a production data pipeline or a priceless nugget of insight.
 How can you tell?
-Consider the owner and schema, whether it's a materialized index view or not, if it has a trigger and try to deduce the intentionality behind the view.
+Consider the owner and schema, whether it's a materialized index view or not, if it has a trigger and try to deduce the intention behind the view.

-## Unpacking the elements of a `view` Tidyverse
+## Unpacking the elements of a `view` in the Tidyverse

-Since a view is just like an ordinary table, many of the tools we've become familiar with work the same.
-The simplest way of getting a list of columns in a view is the same as it is for a regular table:
+Since a view is just like an ordinary table, we can use the same tools in the same way as they are used on a database table.
+For example, the simplest way of getting a list of columns in a view is the same as it is for a regular table:

 ```r